Alfresco/alfresco-community-repo/packaging/tests/tas-restapi/README.md

 ### How to generate models or check coverage

-There are some simple generators that could parse [Swagger YAML](https://docs.hyland.com/r/Alfresco/Alfresco-Content-Services/23.4/Alfresco-Content-Services/Develop/REST-API-Guide/Things-to-Know-Before-You-Start/The-API-Explorer-is-Your-Source-of-Truth) files and provide some usefull information to you like:
+There are some simple generators that could parse [Swagger YAML](https://docs.hyland.com/r/Alfresco/Alfresco-Content-Services/23.4/Alfresco-Content-Services/Develop/REST-API-Guide/Things-to-Know-Before-You-Start/The-API-Explorer-is-Your-Source-of-Truth) files and provide some useful information to you like:

 a) Show on screen the actual coverage of TAS vs requests that exists in each YAML file - defined in pom.xml)